-For years I’ve contemplated taking an improv course for a number of reasons—namely, to step outside of my comfort zone—and over the weekend, I finally tried it by taking a free two-hour intro to improv class.
+For years I’ve contemplated taking an improv course for a number of reasons—namely, to step outside my comfort zone—and over the weekend, I finally tried it by taking a free two-hour intro to improv class.
 It both was and wasn’t what I was expecting, and I mean each of those in a good way.

 When I stepped out of the elevator onto the floor where the classes were held, my gut reaction was that I felt so out of my element.
-The first thing I overheard was a class in progress involving someone talking to a sergeant, and I also overheard a lot of laughter.
-I sat in the hallway with a bunch of other people waiting for their classes, all talking excitedly, and I kept an eye out for other newcomers who’d signed up for the free intro class.
+The first thing I overheard was a class in progress involving someone talking to a sergeant, and I also heard a lot of laughter.
+I sat in the hallway with a bunch of other people waiting for their classes, all talking excitedly, while I kept an eye out for other newcomers who’d signed up for the free intro class.

 When our instructor returned, we all formed a circle and played a few icebreaker games, which took me back to college freshman orientation in which we did similar team-building, get-to-know-each-other types of activities.
 It also reminded me of various exercises we had to do as part of a leadership certificate program I took in college, all about building confidence.

 The first game we played was a race car game that involved us making noises like “VROOM!” while turning an invisible steering wheel or “SCREECH!” while pressing down on imaginary brakes, plus a few other added elements to keep us on our toes.
 Next, we went around the circle and each said our name paired with a unique motion we made up, and everyone else had to copy it.
 After that, we had to re-do our motion and then do our best to remember another person’s name and re-enact their motion.